sabeechen/hassio-google-drive-backup/README.md

 A complete and easy to configure solution for backing up your snapshots to Google Drive
 * Automatically creates new snapshots on a configurable schedule.
 * Uploads any snapshots it finds to Google Drive.
-* Automatically cleans up old snapshots in Home Assistant and Google drive so you don't run otu of space.
+* Automatically cleans up old snapshots in Home Assistant and Google drive so you don't run out of space.
 * Integrates with Home Assistant Notifications, and provides sensors you can trigger off of.

 This is for you if you want to quickly set up a backup strategy without having to do much work.